sous-chefs/ntp/README.md

 The timeX.int.example.org used in these roles should be the names or IP addresses of internal NTP servers.
 Then simply add ntp, or ntp::default to your run\_list to apply the ntp daemon's configuration.

-### ntpdate recipe

-On Debian-family platforms, and newer versions of RedHat, there is a separate ntpdate package.

-You may blank out the ntpdate configuration file by overriding ntp['ntpdate']['disable'] to `true`.
-Then include the ntp::ntpdate recipe in your run\_list.

-You may re-enable the ntpdate configuration by ensuring ntp['ntpdate']['disable'] is `false`.
-Then include the ntp::ntpdate recipe in your run\_list.

 ### undo recipe

 If for some reason you need to stop and remove the ntp daemon, you can apply this recipe by adding ntp::undo to your run\_list.
 The undo recipe is not supported on Windows at the moment.

 License & Authors
 -----------------